 - Appointment scheduling: Don’t schedule appointments by hand (unless you want to).
 Use free appointment scheduling software to store your appointments in the cloud.
 Also, allow clients to schedule online without communicating with you.

-- Work from home: COVID-19 is forcing and encouraging many people to work from home for the first time.
-Set up your home office and manage it so that you can keep up productivity and enjoy your working environment.
+- Work from home: Set up your home office and manage it so that you can keep up productivity and enjoy your working environment.

 - Take video calls: Video meetings and calls have skyrocketed since the pandemic arrived.
 Give your clients the option to meet through video conferencing software.